 - From the map with a boundary the bijection preserves:

 - Internal faces.

-- Internal vertices.
+- 2 Internal vertices.

 - Internal edges.

 - It also preserves attributes on them.

-- We can change the bijection in function of edges in the map, instead of faces.

-- We can restrict the bijection to q-angulations.

 - It works with some subfamilies of trees:

 - Binary tree- decorated Maps.

-- 2 SAW decorated maps (Already done by Caraceni & Curien).
+- 2 SAW decorated maps (Already done by Curien & Caraceni).